 “He’s really good at mentoring,” Teri, Kojetin’s wife, said.
 “He’s very sensitive and tenderhearted.”

 Kojetin and Teri met during their first year of college.
-Their romance formed as they rivaled each other in Dutch Blitz cards at 9 p.m. in the dining room after chapel.
+Their romance formed as they rivaled each other in Dutch Blitz cards at 9 p.m. in the dining room after mandatory study hours.
 At the spring picnic, they ate dinner together and decided to start dating –with Bethany’s permission, of course.
 The school allowed them one date a week until the second year of their relationship, when they got two dates a week during the summer.

 The pair flew off in different directions for their internships – Doug to San Juan, Puerto Rico, Teri to Nassau, Bahamas – but they remained together despite only corresponding through letters and an occasional voice recording on cassette tapes.
 Kojetin and Teri married a week after they returned.
 But they didn’t stay in the States for long.